enterashutosh/scrapebook-data-scraping-compilation-/README.md

 Scrapes the top 100 songs of 2023 from YouTube.
 Performs a search for top songs and extracts the titles of the songs from the playlist.

-## Twitter - Tweets from ankitatiima
+## Twitter - Tweets from Elon Musk

-Scrapes tweets from the Twitter profile @ankitatiima.
+Scrapes tweets from the Twitter profile @elonmusk.
 Handles pop-ups during scrolling and extracts text content of the tweets.

 ---